 This space has a TV, DVD and VCR player and is near the New Graduate College Common Room.

 The Music Room contains a piano, music stands, and chairs and is located across from the TV Room.
-You will need a key from the Porter’s Lodge to open the room.

 Building and Room Access

 Princeton University’s Card Access System combines the finest mechanical and electronic technology with a sophisticated computerized database to automatically lock your building.
 The system is activated with your TigerCard (also referred to as a proximity or prox card).
 Mounted on the wall near each exterior door is a card reader.
 When you bring your prox card within four inches of the reader, a green light appears, indicating the door is unlocked.
 You then have 15 seconds to open the door before it automatically relocks.
 When the door closes, the lock engages and remains secure until reactivated.

 You should not prop the doors open.
 If the door is propped open or does not close and lock within 25 seconds, an alarm will sound until the door is properly closed.

 Lost, stolen, or malfunctioning prox cards should be reported to the Department of Public Safety at (609) 258-1000, so they can be flagged or invalidated.
 Replacement cards can be obtained from the The Point on the A level of the New South building.

 Found cards should be turned into the Department of Public Safety so they can be checked by the communications officer and the owner notified.

 All dormitory and annex doors have keyless locks requiring students to use their prox card and a PIN to gain access to their room.
 To access your room, hold your prox card within one inch of the numeric keypad on your door.
 When the light flashes from green to red, enter the four-digit PIN assigned to you.
 This PIN will be yours for as long as you live in University dormitory housing.
 If you forget your PIN, go to My Housing for Graduates to obtain it.